cloudspannerecosystem/autoscaler/scaler/README.md

 *   [LINEAR](scaler-core/scaling-methods/linear.js): This method suggests
     adding or removing nodes or processing units calculated with a simple linear [cross multiplication][cross-multiplication].
-This way, the new number of nodes or processing units is
+    In other words, the new number of processing units divided by the max number of processing units is equal to the metric value divided by the metric threshold value.
-    [directly proportional][directly-proportional] to the current resource
+    Using this method, the new number of nodes or processing units is [directly proportional][directly-proportional] to the current resource
     utilization.